AztecProtocol/aztec-packages/docs/docs/aztec/concepts/storage/partial_notes.md

 tags: [notes, storage]
 ---

-Partial notes are a concept that allow users to commit to an encrypted value, and allow a counterparty to update that value without knowing the specific details of the encrypted value.
+Partial notes are a concept that allows users to commit to an encrypted value, and allows a counterparty to update that value without knowing the specific details of the encrypted value.
 To do this, we leverage the following properties of elliptic curve operations:

 1. `x_1 * G + x_2 * G` equals `(x_1 + x_2) * G` and